phaze9/SummerOfCode/Week 1.md

 ## Day 4: Terminal :computer:
 The terminal/shell is old but gold.
+- Open a Terminal and go to the SummerOfCode project:
+  - On Mac/Linux:
     - Open a Terminal window, then  copy or type the commands listed below (text with gray background).
     - Change to the project directory
     ```
     cd ~/Projects/SummerOfCode
     ```
+  - on Windows:
+    - Open an Explorer window, navigate to your Projects directory, right-click on "SummerOfCode" and choose "Git Bash here"
-- Add the phaze9 version to your SummerOfCode repository
+- Add the phaze9 version to your SummerOfCode repository AFF
     ```
     git remote add upstream https://github.com/phaze9/SummerOfCode.git
     ```